Skip to content

 Is there parking at the Hotel?

 There is a parking garage on site.
-Parking is available for $53.10/night (tax included).
+Parking is available for $53.10/night.

 What is the dress code for the conference?

-Casual or business casual attire is just fine for the conference on March 19th.
-If participating in lobby day on March 20th, we suggest business attire.
-That might mean, a suit and tie, dress pants or skirt with a professional top, or sweater, and jacket, or a dress.
+Casual or business casual attire is just fine for the conference on March 4th.
+If participating in lobby day on March 5th, we suggest business attire.
+That might mean: a suit and tie, dress pants or skirt with a professional top, or sweater, and jacket/blazer, or a dress.
 You can check out this folder of photos from past lobby days for some outfit inspiration.
-Everyone should wear comfortable shoes (or bring a bag big enough to hide comfy shoes to change into between meetings).
-There will be a lot of walking in D.C., and many seasoned CCL lobbyists can tell you about their sore feet!
+For those able to walk, there is a lot of walking to get between meetings and Congressional buildings, we suggest wearing comfortable dress shoes (or bring a bag big enough to hide comfortable shoes to change into your dressy shoes).

 How can I find a roommate?